 Empires And Dance peaked at 41 in the UK album charts.
-According to writer Mike Wrenn, it might have gone higher had Arista Records pressed more than just 7,500 copies at a time.
+It might have gone higher had Arista Records pressed more than just 7,500 copies at a time.
 The band couldn’t get off that label fast enough (like Iggy Pop).

 But Peter Gabriel became a major fan and took them on tour with him throughout October and November 1980, allegedly paying most of their expenses.

-Empires And Dance is very interesting album and a great companion piece to Peter Gabriel III and Talking Heads’ Remain In Light.
+Empires And Dance is very interesting album indeed and a great companion piece to Bowie’s Berlin trilogy, Peter Gabriel III and Talking Heads’ Remain In Light.

 4 thoughts on “Simple Minds: Empires And Dance”

 Matt – You are definitely speaking my language here.
 It’s my favorite album by a favorite As for the band’s paranoia, not only were they going through Checkpoint Charlie on tour, Kerr has said that they were also speeding back int he early days.
 It is any wonder the album is like a treatise on paranoia?

 Hi there, thanks for the comment, I couldn’t agree more.
 It’s a pretty scary ride.
 It’s interesting you say that were ‘speeding’ as well as speeding around Europe in their tour bus… Makes perfect sense.
 Jim Kerr certainly looked wired in this era – in an elegantly-wasted way of course!

 Matt – Jim said that their first hearing of Moroder’s “I Feel Love” as a Dj played a set before they took to the stage on an early tour was fueled by wine and cheap speed.
 They managed to make “I Travel” stand apart from its inspiration very capably.
 It’s a song that never fails to excite me even after hundreds of plays later.